 what is Private IP:

-The private IP address is an IP address that is used by a device in a private network.
+A private IP address is an IP address that is used by a device in a private network.
 In contrast with the outside world where we have a single number assigned per computer (e.g., 192), an Example is Home Network, inside our home we have many computers each with their own unique identifiers like 192.*.*.* where * could refer to any number between 0-255 inclusive depending on how many devices are connected inside that particular home network at once time consistently giving you full control over who has access beyond those borders and vice versa.

 Your entire home network will consist of several devices which appear as one Public IP address.